-1. Throw Away The Boxes From Presents
+1. Throwing Away The Boxes From Presents

 Your kitty may be lukewarm on the cat bed you spent your hard-earned money on as a Christmas present, but the box it came in is likely to hold your cat’s attention for much longer.

-Most cats don’t like to play dress-up, and the ones that allow it are mostly just tolerating it for your sake.
+Most cats don’t like to play dress-up, and the ones who allow it are mostly just tolerating it for your sake.
 They may look cute with reindeer antlers or elf ears or a Santa beard, but your kitty is probably feeling pretty grumpy about the whole affair.

 There are plenty of bright, shiny, dangly objects all over the tree, and your cat would love to play with them.
 You may think nothing of letting your kitty go for it and climb to the highest limb.

 Humans get the best food around the holidays, so why wouldn’t your cat be included on the feast?
 Buy some extra special cat food or make your own and give your kitty a special meal.

 Chasing your cat around for extra holiday love and snuggles or to pose for your annual holiday card might make you feel more Christmas cheer, but your kitty isn’t going to be too happy about it, and you don’t want your fur baby to grow up to be a real Scrooge about the holidays.

 6. Motion Controlled Decorations

 Motion controlled decorations that activate when someone passes by freak me out as a human, so I can only imagine what a cat must think when these annoying music machines start blaring carols at the slightest sign of movement.

-7. Have All The People Over
+7. Having All The People Over

 Most cats can do without strangers that they see once a year, the opening and closing doors, the kids running around, the feet stamping and not watching where they’re going, and all the other things that come with holiday guests.

-Maybe you swung by a coworkers place for a holiday get-together and gave his cat a few pets before coming home.
+Maybe you swung by a coworkers place for a holiday get-together and gave their cat a few pets before coming home.
 Well kitty definitely smells it on you, and maybe your cat is the jealous type.

 Maybe you’ve got some stocking stuffers for your kitty full of catnip, treats, and toys.
 But dangling those things in front of the fireplace out of reach for days is going to make for one impatient, grumpy cat.

-10. Tolerate Carolers
+10. Tolerating Carolers